nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * DAY should match the format of a valid day in the week.
 * TIMESLOT should be in the format `HH:MM to HH:MM` and the end time should only be after the start time.
 * DAY and SUBJECT will be capitalised when displayed but do not have to be capitalised in the input
-* Note that while persons added to EZManage must be unique, there can be duplicates of sessions to accomidate multiple sessions of the same subject occurring at once
+* Note that while persons added to EzManage must be unique, there can be duplicates of sessions to accomidate multiple sessions of the same subject occurring at once

 Examples:
 * `add_session d/Saturday ts/13:00 to 15:00 su/Math tag/Hard![img.png](img.png)`